satikaj/disbot/README.md

 # disbot

-A general purpose discord bot.
+A general purpose discord bot built using Python and the discord.py library.
 Hobby project.